ziyoung/better-wilcom-docs/wilcom-docs/Decorative/curves/Apply_curved_lines_to_multiple_objects.md

 ## To apply a curved line to multiple objects...

-1Using the Digitize Run tool, digitize a guideline for the curve to follow.
+1. Using the Digitize Run tool, digitize a guideline for the curve to follow.
 Digitize a second line if you want to apply Liquid Effect.

 ![CurvedLineMultipleObjects1.png](assets/CurvedLineMultipleObjects1.png)

-2With the guideline selected, select Object > Use for Florentine Effect.
+2. With the guideline selected, select Object > Use for Florentine Effect.
 This tags the digitized run as the default curve line.

 Tip: With two guidelines selected, the Object > Use for Liquid Effect command becomes available.

-3Select an object and click the Florentine Effect icon.
+3. Select an object and click the Florentine Effect icon.
 Notice that the turning stitches follow the guideline.

 ![CurvedLineMultipleObjects2.png](assets/CurvedLineMultipleObjects2.png)

-4Apply to the other objects in the same way.
+4. Apply to the other objects in the same way.
 Notice that the turning stitches again follow the original guideline.

 ![CurvedLineMultipleObjects4.png](assets/CurvedLineMultipleObjects4.png)

-5Press Esc to complete.
+5. Press Esc to complete.
 Optionally, delete the original run object if not required as part of the design.

 Tip: Turn on TrueView™ or use the Show Needle Points tool to view the results.